Emergency and Rehabilitation Care Helps Young Woman Recover from Serious Accident

 Ottley also credits her physical therapist Sarah with being able to walk again.
 “I probably wouldn’t be able to walk today if it wasn’t for her.
 She pushed me when I wanted to give up.
 She knew I was strong and what potential I had and she forced me to keep going.”

 The experience was the hardest thing she’s ever had to go through, and Ottley says she’s grateful to God for sparing her life.
-She’s also grateful for her family, friends, and for the team at U of U Hospital for helping her to recover.
-“I honestly believe that if I did not go to the U, I wouldn’t be alive today.
+She’s also grateful for her family, friends, and for the team at University Hospital for helping her to recover.
+“I honestly believe that if I did not go to the U of U Health, I wouldn’t be alive today.
 I was so close to dying.
 I will be eternally grateful to the rescuers, the AirMed crew, the doctors and nurses, and every person who had a part in saving me and never giving up on me— even when I wanted to give up.”

 Give a Gift Online